 Isn’t it wonderful when you can experience art that speaks volumes about its creator?
 Siddiqa Juma’s artwork does just that!
-Vibrant dashes of colour that proclaim her effervescent personality combine with a theme that runs through all her works – unity.
-Drawing inspiration from her rich cultural and religious heritage and her love for observing what she calls the miracles of the everyday, Siddiqa’s contemporary style speaks of a universal spirituality, one that brings people together and erases divisions.
-Artflute’s Sridevi Padmanabhan caught up with the talented artist to get her take on what art means to her.
+Vibrant brushstrokes of color that proclaim her effervescent personality combine with a theme that runs through all her works – unity.
+Drawing inspiration from her rich cultural and religious heritage and her love for observing what she calls the miracles of every day, Siddiqa’s contemporary style speaks of universal spirituality, one that brings people together and bridges divisions.
+Artflute’s Sridevi Padmanabhan caught up with the talented artist to get her to take on what art means to her.

 It’s always interesting to know about how an artist’s background has influenced his art?
 How did where you grew up and the experiences you’ve had shaped the art you make?